 As part of the process of preparing financial statements, we are required to estimate accrued expenses.
-This process involves reviewing open contracts and purchase orders, communicating with our applicable personnel to identify services that have been performed on our behalf and estimating the level of service performed and the associated cost incurred for the service when we have not yet been invoiced or otherwise notified of actual cost.
+During the quarter, the Company made improvements to accelerate its financial statement close process, thereby providing financial information in a more timely manner.
+As a result of accelerating the close process, the use of estimates in determining accrued expenses is more prevalent.
+The process of estimating accrued expenses involves reviewing open contracts and purchase orders, communicating with our applicable personnel to identify services that have been performed on our behalf, and estimating the level of service performed and the associated cost incurred for the service when we have not yet been invoiced or otherwise notified of actual cost.
 The majority of our service providers invoice us monthly in arrears for services performed.
 We make estimates of our accrued expenses as of each balance sheet date in our financial statements based on facts and circumstances known to us.
 We periodically confirm the accuracy of our estimates with the service providers and make adjustments if necessary.
 Examples of estimated accrued expenses include: